quackextractor/wordbomb/README.md

 # WordBomb Kingfish

-WordBomb Kingfish is a real-time word trivia game where players race to type valid English words containing a given "wordpiece" under a time limit.
+WordBomb Kingfish is a real-time word trivia game where players race to type valid English words containing a given " wordpiece" under a time limit.
 The game supports single-player, local multiplayer, online multiplayer, and "Wordmaster" elimination modes.

 ## Features